Self-Guided Walking Tour of Cordoba (2025)

 Head south (left) down Calle Enrique Redel until it bends around to the east, switch to Calle Hermanos López Diéguez and continue south.
 When you get to the T junction turn right onto Calle San Pablo.
 Walk 40m and you will come across the Plaza de Orive to the south, which houses the Palacio de Orive.

-The Palacio de Orive is an unique Renaissance building, built in 1560, is one of the most notable works of the architect Hernán Ruiz II.
+The Palacio de Orive is a 16th-century Renaissance palace built for the wealthy Orive family.
+Its façade, featuring ornate balconies, columns, and decorative stonework, exemplifies the elegance of Córdoba’s noble architecture.
+It is one of the most notable works of the architect Hernán Ruiz II.
 The most striking feature is the entrance with its decorative arches and its inner courtyard.
 It is a government building and if open free to enter.

 Location: Palacio de Orive Plaza de Orive, 2 14002 Córdoba Spain | Hours: From Monday to Saturday: 10:00 to 14:00 and from 17:00 to 21:00 Sundays: 10:00 to 14:00 | Price: Free